 We have entered into indemnification agreements with each of our current directors and officers.
 These agreements provide for the indemnification of such persons for all reasonable expenses and liabilities incurred in connection with any action or proceeding brought against them by reason of the fact that they are or were serving in such capacity.
 We believe that these bylaw provisions and indemnification agreements are necessary to attract and retain qualified persons as directors and officers.
-Furthermore, we have obtained director and officer liability insurance to cover liabilities our directors and officers may incur in connection with their services to us and have increased the level upon the completion of the our IPO.
+Furthermore, we have obtained director and officer liability insurance to cover liabilities our directors and officers may incur in connection with their services to us.